Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ![png](images/male_caller_back_channel_line_speaker_genders.png)
 ![png](images/female_caller_back_channel_line_speaker_genders.png)

+Comparing these graphs, I noted that female callers uttered more back channels than male callers.
+Also, males are more likely to utter back channels when other males are speaking, while females are more likely to utter back channels when other females are speaking.

+### 9.1 Gender Analysis Conclusions

-Overall, Females are more likely to collaborate with other females, and males are more likely to collaborate with other males.
+Overall, Females collaborate more than males, and females are more likely to collaborate with other females, while males are more likely to collaborate with other males.

+This is adds to [Snyder's research](#7.2-Kieran-Snyder,-\"Men-Interrupt-More-Than-Women") on interruption by showing how males and females collaborate in a conversation. **While men interrupt people in general more than women do, women collaborate more than men.**

-## Future Work
+## 10. Future Work

 This code is only beginning and could use expansion.
 Some recommendations I have are as follows: